 There are two kinds of type specifier: a simple type specifier and a module type specifier.
-The module type specifier is explained later in Section 2.3.10 [MODULE Instantiations], page 26.
-The simple type specifier comprises boolean type, integer type, enumeration types, word[] and arrays types.
+The module type specifier is explained later in Section 2.3.11 [MODULE Instantiations], page 31.
+The simple type specifier comprises boolean type, integer type, enumeration types, unsigned word[•], signed word[•] and arrays types.